 Telecommunications and Utilities

 The MTA's rights-of-way and other properties can provide a route or location for telecommunications and other utility installations that provide services to our customers and communities throughout our operating area.
 The MTA works with private and public sector organizations to allow such installations on MTA properties.
 To explore opportunities to install new or use existing conduits and ducts, or install equipment such as towers, antennas, and ground-based facilities for wireless communications, contact us using the information below.

-Senior Real Estate Manager
+Real Estate Department

 Metropolitan Transportation Authority

-2 Broadway, 4th Floor
+2 Broadway, 4th floor

 New York, New York 10004